-- Food and drink may be purchased at the school store during designated break times or upon administrative approval; it should be consumed in the mall area. - Water and other soft drinks are permitted in the school's common areas, but must be contained in spill-proof containers (i.e., capped bottles). - Water and other soft drinks may be permitted in select program areas (shops), as per classroom rules and teacher discretion. - Food is prohibited in program areas, except for special functions and/or occasions for which administrative approval is granted. - Food delivery from fast food establishments, including pizza shops, is prohibited. - Foods that may cause distractions to learning and school operating are prohibited. - Alcoholic beverages are strictly prohibited and deemed an illegal substance, as per Pennsylvania code.
+- Food and drink may be purchased at the vending Machines located on the 1st floor and 2nd floor - Hall areas at administrative approval. - Food and soft drinks may be permitted in select program areas (shops), as per classroom rules and teacher discretion. - Food delivery from fast food establishments, including pizza shops, is prohibited. - Foods that may cause distractions to learning and school operating is prohibited. - Alcoholic beverages are strictly prohibited and deemed an illegal substance, as per Pennsylvania code.